emmajanedrews/base-template/_posts/2018-01-25-why-consider-a-pre-inspection.md

 {% include youtube.html %}

-Traditionally, when a home seller accepts a contract, the offer is subject to a seven to 10 day inspection period.
+Traditionally, when a home seller accepts a contract, the offer is subject to a seven-to 10-day inspection period.
 During the inspection, a buyer will go through the home with their inspector and find out any and everything that’s wrong with the house. **They then ask the seller to repair a list of items that have to be completed by a licensed, bonded professional.**

 The problem that we’ve found with traditional inspections is that they cause a lot of transactions to fall apart.
 In fact, about 20% of all homes that go under contract fail to reach the closing table for this reason.
 When you have to go back on the market after a deal falls apart, most buyers tend to think there’s something wrong with the house, especially if it comes on after the inspection period.